queryluke/masseffect-5e-data/data/tool-profs/chemists-supplies.md

 ---
-id: chemists_supplies
 name: "Chemist's Supplies"
 type: artisan
-cost: 4000
 ---

 Chemists can create helpful drugs such as NSAIDs but can also create powerful concoctions of mind-altering drugs and even poisons.

-__Components__.
-A small bunsen burner, a set of glass vials and beakers, a small metal frame for holding vials over heat, a centrifuge, and a collection of chemicals.

 __History__.
 Your training in chemistry can help you when you try to recall facts about drug -elated events, medical breakthroughs, and infamous poisonings.